syseleven/grav-docs-metakube/pages/02.Documentation/10.storage-classes/default.en.md

 sys11-quobyte (default)   kubernetes.io/cinder   4d
 ```

-This means you can use this StorageClass directly in a PersistentVolumeClaim to request a block storage Volume.
+This means you can use this StorageClass directly in a PersistentVolumeClaim to request a block storage Volume:
-Example:

 ```yaml
 apiVersion: v1